-A degree isn't essential, however, studying media, performing or visual arts will help.
+A degree isn't essential but studying media, performing or visual arts will help.
 Few actors land jobs with no prior training - most hone their craft over a number of years.

 Whether your animation work is in 2D or 3D, hand-drawn or computer generated, you'll need a high level of artistic ability and knowledge of technical software packages.

-This is a career suitable for those with a good eye for detail, storytelling skills, and the ability to work with others and take direction.
-You'll need to be able to commit to what you're doing while also being flexible enough to switch between several ongoing projects.
+This creative career is suitable for those with a good eye for detail, storytelling skills, and the ability to work with others and take direction.

 To find a job or work experience you'll need to put together a showreel (or video portfolio) demonstrating examples of your animation work.
 It's acceptable practice to send this to employers speculatively, but it's better to target specific projects you're interested in.

 Find out more about becoming an animator.